marianoguerra/little-riak-core-book/_sources/how-a-command-works.txt

              handle_exit/3]).

-For the moment most of them have a "dummy" implementation where they just to the minimal amount of work to satisfy the behaviour and not more, it's our job to change the default implementation to fit our needs.
+For the moment most of them have a "dummy" implementation where they just to the minimal amount of work to satisfy the behavior and not more, it's our job to change the default implementation to fit our needs.

-We will have a record called state to keep info between callbacks, this is typical erlang way of managing state so I won't cover it here:
+We will have a record called state to keep info between callbacks, this is typical Erlang way of managing state so I won't cover it here:

 .. code-block:: erlang